fbpx

 By the end of the course, you will have the ability to generate work that is audience-focussed and distinctive.
 You will graduate as a versatile storyteller, able to work across a rapidly evolving media landscape.

-Overall, the course will allow you to consider who you are as a creative practitioner, learning to analyse your process through the development of a practice-based research project.
+The course will allow you to consider who you are as a creative practitioner, learning to analyse your process through the development of a practice-based research project.
 You will understand how your practice is informed by contemporary screen culture and engages with emerging trends and technologies.

 Career opportunities